Skhul Cave

-Together with the nearby sites of Tabun Cave, Jamal cave, and the cave at El Wad, Skhul is part of the Nahal Me'arot Nature Reserve, a national park and UNESCO World Heritage Site.
+Together with the nearby caves of Tabun, Jamal, and El Wad, Skhul Cave is part of the Nahal Me'arot Nature Reserve, a national park and UNESCO World Heritage Site.

+Findings

-The site was first excavated by Dorothy Garrod during summer of 1929.
-Several human skeletons were found in the cave, belonging to an ancient species of Homo sapiens.
+The site was first excavated by Dorothy Garrod during the summer of 1929.
+Several human skeletons discovered in the cave belong to an ancient population of Homo sapiens.
 Both Neanderthals and anatomically modern humans were present in the region from 200,000 to 45,000 years ago.